openstack/cinder/doc/source/configuration/block-storage/drivers/hitachi-vsp-driver.rst

 .. note::

    * Use a comma to separate multiple ports.
-   * In a Global-Active Device configuration, use the extra spec ``hbsd:target_ports`` for the primary storage system and the extra spec ``hbsd:remote_target_ports`` for the secondary storage system.
+   * In a Global-Active Device configuration or a remote replication, use the extra spec ``hbsd:target_ports`` for the primary storage system and the extra spec ``hbsd:remote_target_ports`` for the secondary storage system.
    * In a Global-Active Device configuration, the ports specified for